Slow Internet on Mac

 12. Clean up your Mac to boost the overall performance

 Is your Mac still feeling sluggish and slow?
 Often, a cluttered system leads to slow internet on Mac.
-That’s why our team recommends regularly cleaning your device to improve MacBook’s performance.
+That’s why our team recommends regularly cleaning your device to improve the MacBook’s performance.

 If you’d like some assistance with this, then our MacKeeper Safe Cleanup tool can do the job efficiently and within minutes.